Cost of Living in Mexico

 If you are thinking about moving to Mexico, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "Much lower.
 We pay our property taxes and water yearly.
 Our taxes are $699 MX and water is $1000 MX per year.
 Electricity is expensive in Mexico but still less than the US and is paid every other month.
 We have our propane tank filled on the off month and runs about $1600 MX for 2 months.
 Phone and internet is $600 MX per month and that is with unlimited long distanse.
 We have satelite which comes out of Canada.
 They have grocery stores that carry US products but it is imported and therefore expensive.
 Produce, eggs, meat, chicken and fish is amazing and reasonable.
-You can pay as much as you want or as little as you have for a house and find something to fit your needs," replied one expat living in Lake Chapala.
+You can pay as much as you want or as little as you have for a house and find something to fit your needs," said one person in Lake Chapala.

 Welcome Home Mexico occupies a niche in the market as a successful relocation and real estate firm helping expats moving to Mexico!
 As seen on CBS news, PBS, in the L.A.
 Times and more, we are one of the leading companies in this field.
 Welcome Home Mexico offers a wide range of services, multi-lingual knowledgeable brokers with experience, efficient and professional service.